 The exact opposite, all restaurants require payment in Minat.
 So you have to operate with both currencies when you are there.
 Plan and make sure you have more than enough USD currency for your stay.

 Food in Turkmenistan

 Nobody is writing home about the cuisine in Turkmenistan but in all honesty, we thought it was decent.
 At times it was simple, sure, but nothing out of the ordinary compared to the food in other countries in Central Asia.

-On par with the rest of the Silk Road, Turkmen people enjoy meat centric dishes and salads.
-In both Dashoguz and Ashgabat, there were many restaurants that served varied cuisine from other Central Asian countries and it was always possible to get pasta or pizza.
+On par with the rest of the Silk Road, Turkmen people enjoy meat-centric dishes and salads.
+In both Dashoguz and Ashgabat, many restaurants served varied cuisine from other Central Asian countries and it was always possible to get pasta or pizza.
 As weird as that sounds.

 Smaller towns and camping areas were more basic, serving soup, rice, meat and a variety of salads.
 Beer is everywhere too.